ghoneycutt/puppet-module-ssh/README.md

 - Populate with an *array*

 When populated, element will be appended to the end of the `ssh_config` file.
+A value of `undef` or `false` will disable this feature.

 - *Default*: undef